getgrav/grav-learn/pages/03.themes/07.asset-manager/docs.md

 ```
 assets:                                # Configuration for Assets Manager (JS, CSS)
-  css_pipeline: false                  # The CSS pipeline is the unification of multiple CSS resources into one file
+  css_pipeline: false                  # If true, enables the CSS pipeline, combining multiple CSS resources into one
+  css_pipeline_include_externals: true # Excludes external CSS resources from the pipeline
+  css_pipeline_before_excludes: true   # Renders pipelined CSS resources before non-pipelined CSS resources
   css_minify: true                     # Minify the CSS during pipelining
+  css_minify_windows: true             # If false, blocks minifying on Windows servers
   css_rewrite: true                    # Rewrite any CSS relative URLs during pipelining
-  js_pipeline: false                   # The JS pipeline is the unification of multiple JS resources into one file
+  js_pipeline: false                   # If true, enables the JS pipeline, combining multiple JS resources into one
+  js_pipeline_include_externals: true  # Excludes external JS resources from the pipeline
+  js_pipeline_before_excludes: true    # Renders pipelined JS resources before non-pipelined JS resources
   js_minify: true                      # Minify the JS during pipelining
+  enable_asset_timestamp: false        # If true, adds a URL query parameter to each asset link for cache invalidation
 ```

 ## Assets in Themes

+### Overview

+In general, you add CSS assets one by one using `assets.add*()` calls, then render those assets via `assets.css()`.
+Options controlling ordering, pipelining or inlining can be specified per asset when adding it, or at rendering time for a group of assets.

+JS assets are handled likewise.

+The Asset Manager also supports

+* adding assets to named groups in order to render such groups at different places and/or with different sets of options,
+* configuring named asset collections, which can be added in one `assets.add*()` call.

+### Example

 An example of how you can add CSS files in your theme can be found in the default **antimatter** theme that comes bundled with Grav.
 If you have a look at the `base.html.twig` partial and specifically the [stylesheets block](https://github.com/getgrav/grav-theme-antimatter/blob/develop/templates/partials/base.html.twig#L12-L28) you will see the following: